limgw1/interview_fe/README.md

 # Part 4 - Considerations and Further Improvements

 > **Disclaimer:** As this is just a Proof of Concept (POC) Project, factors like scalability in both infrastructure and functionality are not considered.

+## Recommendations for changes in scope of project
+1. As the KL Area has too many overlapping Subway branches, there is no business benefit to see which branches have no or one intersection.
+The circles should also vary in size based on population density.
+Due to this, the opacity of the catchment area is set very low to avoid the map behind being completely obscured.

 ## Local LLMs
 Local LLMs like Llama3.3, DeepSeek, and Grok can be implemented by leveraging Python packages like OLLaMa or HuggingFace Transformers.
 For a fully scalable solution, OLLaMa is recommended as it allows for implementing request queueing, key-value caching, fine-tuning, and quantization to either improve inference speed or enhance quality.